On this page

-For more details on information that will be made publically available please see section 449 of the Insolvency Act 2006.
+For more details on information that will be made publicly available please see section 449 of the Insolvency Act 2006.

 As a creditor, debtor, DRO Supervisor or Authorised Agent, you are entitled to receive key information, including information about the amounts and priorities of claims, debtors assets and liabilities, and the progress of administration.